Gospel: Mark 7:31-37

 Is our praise of God for his benefit or ours?
 Do we pray and worship God to fulfill our needs alone?
 Or do we do it for his glory?
 Or do we praise God for both reasons?
 Explain.

 Sometimes our shortcomings are spiritual.
 We are people of faith, but our spiritual focus is upon the self.
 Many times we struggle between our immature "needs" and a real exercise in the Spirit's gifts.
 These shortcomings can lead us to discouragement ("church does not fulfill my needs anymore").
 Or they can challenge us to grow.
 Through growth, we begin to listen and understand.
 Then, we can speak clearly.
 Our ears are no longer blocked.
 Our tongue is no longer held bound.
-Despite our shortcoming, Jesus will touch and call to us.
+Despite our shortcomings, Jesus will touch and call to us.
 And he will use these shortcomings to lead us to greater faith.

 Reflect on your own shortcomings.
 How do they affect your spiritual life?
 How do they challenge you to redouble your efforts in prayer and service?